Frequently asked questions on Microsoft Q&A.

 Who can answer a question?

-Anyone that participates on Microsoft Q&A. If you know the answer to a question, support the online community by answering it!
+Anyone signed in user can help others by answering a question on Microsoft Q&A. If you know the answer to a question, support the online community by answering it!

-You can't vote your own questions, comments, answers, or feedback.
+You can't vote your own questions, comments, or answers.

-Can I vote on a thread more than once?
+Can I vote on a question, answer, or comment more than once?

 What are tags?

-Tags are topics related to your thread that help group and organize all the content on Microsoft Q&A. You can add tags to any kind of post by searching from a wide range of topics at the bottom of a thread that you are creating.
+Tags are topics related to your thread that help group and organize all the content on Microsoft Q&A. You can add tags to any kind of post by searching from a wide range of topics in the question that you're creating.

 Do I have to add tags to a new question?